Potential World Record Rockfish Caught in Sitka

 The process to apply for world record status is currently underway.
 We will announce on this page when it has been recognized.

 UPDATE: Henry officially held the world record position for only three weeks.
-An angler caught a shortraker rockfish in Cross Sound, Alaska that beat out Henry’s by only a few pounds.
+An angler caught a shortraker rockfish in Cross Sound, Alaska that beat out Henry’s by only a few ounces.